Why does Ontario make students take EQAO tests?

 Do I need to study for the EQAO tests?

-The EQAO tests are based on the curriculum that you're following as a student in Ontario, so no additional studying is required.
-As long as you're keeping up with what's being taught in your classes, you will be prepared to pass the tests.
+The EQAO tests are based on the curriculum you're following as a student in Ontario, so no additional studying is required.
+As long as you keep up with what's taught in your classes, you will be prepared to pass the tests.

-Still, if you'd like to do additional preparation and familiarize yourself with the format of the test, head on over to www.eqao.com for more resources.
+Still, if you'd like to do additional preparation and familiarize yourself with the test format, visit www.eqao.com for more resources.

 What's the OSSLT?

-Students who fail their literacy test are allowed to re-take it until they pass.
+Students who fail their literacy test can retake it until they pass.

 Do the results of the tests affect my grades?

-The OSSLT results do not count towards your school grades, but once again, you must pass this test to receive your high school diploma.
+The OSSLT results do not count towards your school grades, but you must pass this test to receive your high school diploma.

 What happens if I fail the OSSLT?